bodowd/bodowd.github.io/_posts/2024-07-23-faster-exact-molecule-match-umbra.md

 ```

-Then, to check if two molecules are an exact match, I can check the pre-calculated
+Then, to check if two molecules are an exact match, simply deserialize
-values.
+the `umbra_mol_t` and check the pre-calculated values.

 ```cpp